 Generally, the first step in the impeachment process in the House of Representatives is to hold a formal inquiry into whether or not there are grounds for impeachment.
 This can be carried out by a House committee or an independent counsel.
 The House of Representatives can also just hold a floor vote on articles of impeachment without any committee or panel vetting them.

-It’s important to note that impeachment doesn’t refer to the removal of an elected official from office, but rather it represents the first of a two-step process in potentially removing that official.
+Impeachment does not refer to the removal of an elected official from office, but rather it represents the first of a two-step process in potentially removing that official.

-Based on the findings of a House committee or independent panel, the House judiciary committee can then draft and approve articles of impeachment.
+Based on the findings of a House committee or independent panel, the House Judiciary Committee can then draft and approve articles of impeachment.
 These articles may then go to the House floor for a vote.
 If the articles are passed by a simple majority, the matter moves to the Senate.

 The Senate then acts as courtroom, jury and judge, except in presidential impeachment trials, during which the chief justice of the U.S. Supreme Court acts as judge.